JKomori49/TerraceCatalog/DATA/01US901/Reference.md

 If you use this data in any way, please cite the original publication as follows:

-Mclnelly G. W., Kelsey H. M. (1990).
+McInelly G. W., Kelsey H. M. (1990).
 Late Quaternary tectonic deformation in the Cape Arago-Bandon Region of coastal Oregon as deduced from wave-cut platforms.Journal of Geophysical Research: Solid Earth, 95(B5), 6699–6713.

 Rights and Permissions: